Golden (Huntrix song)

-"Golden" is a song performed by Ejae, Audrey Nuna, and Rei Ami as the fictional K-pop girl group Huntr/x in the 2025 animated musical urban fantasy film KPop Demon Hunters.
+"Golden" is a song performed by Ejae, Audrey Nuna, and Rei Ami as the fictional K-pop girl group Huntrix in the 2025 animated musical urban fantasy film KPop Demon Hunters.
 It was released on July 4, 2025, through Republic Records, as the second single from the film's soundtrack album.

-"Golden" has received positive reviews from critics for its lyrics and catchy composition.
-In addition to the overall success of the film's soundtrack, the song reached number one on the Billboard Global 200, and also topped the charts in more than 30 countries, including South Korea, the United Kingdom, and the United States.
-The song additionally peaked within the top ten of charts in over 20 other countries.
-It was nominated for four Grammy Awards, including Song of the Year.
+Critically acclaimed and an immediate hit, the song reached number one on the Billboard Global 200 and topped the charts in more than 30 countries, including South Korea, the United Kingdom, and the United States.
+It reached the top ten of charts in more than 20 other countries, and was certified 2x Platinum or higher in eight countries.

+Ejae, Nuna, and Ami promoted "Golden" with performances on The Tonight Show Starring Jimmy Fallon, Jimmy Kimmel Live!, and at Macy's Thanksgiving Parade in New York.
+The song received several accolades, including the Critics' Choice Award, Golden Globe Award, and Academy Award for Best Original Song.
+At the 68th Grammy Awards, the song received four nominations (including Song of the Year) and won Best Song Written for Visual Media; it was the first K-pop song to win a Grammy Award and the first to win an Academy Award.

 Background and release

 The animated musical fantasy film KPop Demon Hunters was released on Netflix on June 20, 2025.
-The film follows the fictional K-pop girl group Huntr/x, consisting of members Rumi, Mira, and Zoey, whose singing voices are performed by Ejae, Audrey Nuna, and Rei Ami, respectively.
-The film's accompanying soundtrack album was released on the same day, with "Golden" as the fourth track.
+The film follows the fictional K-pop girl group Huntrix, consisting of Rumi, Mira, and Zoey, whose singing voices are performed by Ejae, Audrey Nuna, and Rei Ami, respectively.
+The film's soundtrack album was released on the same day, with "Golden" as the fourth track.

-Following the song's success, Republic Records officially released it as a single on July 4, 2025, along with instrumental and a cappella versions.
-It was also announced that "Golden" would be submitted for awards consideration.
+Republic Records released "Golden" as a single on July 4, 2025, along with instrumental and a cappella versions, and announced that the song would be submitted for awards consideration.
 Billboard noted that "following the soundtrack's second-week streaming explosion, Republic hustled to have 'Golden' impact top 40 radio stations" on July 8.
-Republic Records Chairman Jim Roppo stated that they were also in discussions on "potential remixes of" the song "with some 'A-list remixers' in play".
-A remix of "Golden" by David Guetta was later released on July 25.
+Republic Records Chairman Jim Roppo said that they were also in discussions on "potential remixes of" the song "with some 'A-list remixers' in play".
+A remix of "Golden" by David Guetta was released on July 25.